 Disclaimer – before going any further I want to state that I understand “AR” does not stand for “automatic rifle” or “assault rifle”, nor does it technically address every model by every manufacturer out there.
 By strict standards, “AR” stands for “ArmaLite Rifle” – originally designed by the ArmaLite Company and later Colt Firearms.
 For the purpose of this article, I will break some rules by using this term as a general means of describing not only the original model but also the many model copies on the market.

 AR-style sporting arms are available with your choice of two different operating systems – direct gas impingement or piston system.
 I will provide a basic description of each as well as the general pros and cons associated with the specific systems.
-Hopefully this will assist you in determining which is best for you.
+Hopefully, this will assist you in determining which is best for you.

 Direct Gas Impingement

-With a direct gas system, a small amount of gas is redirect from the forward portion of the barrel into a small tube which runs the length of the barrel, after which it enters the chamber.
+With a direct gas system, a small amount of gas is redirected from the forward portion of the barrel into a small tube which runs the length of the barrel, after which it enters the chamber.
 This gas then drives the bolt carrier to the rear, allowing the weapon to cycle.

 - Because it was used in the original design, it is often considered to have the most proven track record; all the bugs have been worked out long ago.